aryanmehta1902/Project1Paradigms/README.txt

 Files:
 - project1.rkt: Main source file containing calculator implementation.
-- devlog.md: Development log documenting your progress and session notes.
+- devlog.md: Development log documenting progress and session notes.
 - README.txt: This file, which explains project and how to run it.

 How to Run: